Daltz333/docs.vigem.org/shibari-installation.md

 Attention: `Shibari` isn't a finished product nor is it a drop-in replacement for the [ScpToolkit](https://github.com/nefarius/ScpToolkit) and it never will be. `Shibari` is an ongoing test platform and [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) for dispatching input and output data between gaming peripherals.
 It's currently used to translate data between [FireShock **Gen2**](https://github.com/ViGEm/FireShock), [AirBender](https://github.com/ViGEm/AirBender) and `ViGEm`.

+## Target audience

+You're running Windows **8.1 or 10**, wanna use your DualShock 3 controller in pretty much any game and can't run/don't want to deal with ScpToolkit.
+You might give this a shot then 😊

 ## Prerequisites

 Make sure all of the following conditions are met and all dependencies are installed.